portovep/pabloporto.me/content/projects/14-building-data-products-for-configuration-management.md

 -   Building configuration management data products within the Data Mesh.
 -   Implementing data quality and data observability with Montecarlo and dbt tests.
 -   Orchestrating the deploying of data products in Snowflake with reliable DataOps.live pipelines
--   Complete effective performance reviews and growth the next generation of technical leaders within the team.
+-   Complete effective performance reviews and grow the next generation of technical leaders within the team.
 -   Collaboratively drive the system architecture and set the technical direction for the team
 -   Work with other system architects to build a robust and cohesive system architecture.
 -   Building a strong collaboration with the product stakeholders to deliver the right things well
--   Collaborate and support data product owner to define requirements to ensure data products upholds consumer requirements and help define SLOs and data product characteristics.
+-   Collaborate and support data product owners to define requirements to ensure data products uphold consumer requirements and help define SLOs and data product characteristics.
 -   Collaborate with the data platform team to identify and suggest DevEX platform improvements.

 -   Facilitate and promote technical innovations within and outside the data product team